 People are rarely born as leaders.
 They learn or exhibit specific personality traits that have them stand out from the crowd, and inspire others to take action towards a worthy cause.
 If you’re hoping to inspire a following, then maybe it’s time to adopt the following traits as your own.

 A relationship that is open and receptive on both ends is far more inspiring for people.
 A good leader reaches out and makes it known that you and your participation are appreciated.
 We’re all more inclined to act upon requests made to us if we feel comfortable in our role.
 Effective communication is the cornerstone to making this happen.

-Respect is something that isn’t immediate.
-Respect is earned, and usually given to someone that’s deserving of it.
-In most situations, professional or social, it takes time to understand your peers.
-You won’t always get to see their strengths or weakness; and more often than not, circumstance may create barriers that keep us from truly getting to know someone.
+If you want to know the answer to how do you inspire and motivate your team, think about respect.
 A leader who immediately flaunts their position or makes you feel inferior doesn’t promote respect.
 What’s required is a leader who is willing to teach and help where they can, and give compliments when a job is done well.
 Quite often, this results in a desire to do more than was originally required.
 The “nice guy finishes last” is not a phrase applied to a good leader; on the contrary, we are inspired by those who show us that things can be done with morals and principles.
-That’s the sign of an inspirational leader.
+That’s how a leader inspires others to take action.

 We’re all more likely to be inspired to follow the example of someone who is demonstrating perseverance than someone that cuts corners or shows a lack of determination.
+How a leader can influence others comes down to leading by example.
 Thus, a leader who inspires will be a person with persistence and perseverance, not the slacker who lingers into the background whenever times get tough.

 Positive energy is infectious.
+It’s one of the most powerful tools when it comes to how leaders inspire others to take action.
 It’s a well known saying that: “we are the average of the five closest people we spend our time with”.
 Inspirational leaders hang out with passionate people who are equally an inspiration to them.
 The best chefs, artists, writers, entrepreneurs – all of these “leaders” in their field got there because they were energetic and passionate about their projects.
 They worked towards excellence, and through diligence and perseverance, they came out the other side a top player in the game of life.